arirawr/git-workshop/README.md

 `git status` again and you'll see that the changes are now "staged".

 Once you're happy with your changes, use `git commit -m "Your message"` to commit them!
 A commit is a record of changes in the repository.
 Later on, you'll be able to see your changes at each commit, and roll back to a previous commit if necessary.

+###Merging

+Now that you have some commits on your branch, you may want to update your `master` branch.